How to Evaluate Emerging Technologies: A Practical Guide

 - What mistakes do most enterprise teams make when evaluating emerging technologies — and how do you avoid them?

-- How does AI change what's possible in technology evaluation at scale?
+- How does AI change what is possible in technology evaluation at scale?

 Key takeaways: